 There’s a misconception out there that ransomware is declining and becoming a threat of the past.
-This assumption can be dangerous, though, because it’s not accurate.
+This assumption can be dangerous, though, because it’s not accurate—as our own interns have learned.
 Ransomware attacks did decline over the course of 2018, but that lull didn’t end up being a continuous trend.
 Increased ransomware attacks and their severity in 2019 suggest that we should be more concerned than ever.
 Coveware’s report from quarter 4 of 2019 shows that the average ransomware payment more than doubled that in quarter 3.
 McAfee says that it has increased 56% over the past four quarters, and Comparitech predicts that this problem will continue to increase at “an incredible pace.”
 RSA Security also predicts that future ransomware attacks will disable account access in addition to data and files.
 It looks like ransomware is now cybercriminals’ most preferred method, and it’s not going away anytime soon.

 How ransomware works